-On Presidents Day, #TinyTump Memes Continue And Are Hilarious As Ever
+On Presidents Day, #TinyTrump Memes Continue And Are Hilarious As Ever

 Just remember, if you’re bored and are not in the market for a mattress on Presidents Day, fire up your electronic device and type “#TinyTrump or #TinyTrumps” into the search engine box.
 The rest is comedic magic.

-[Featured image by AP Photo/Chris O’Meara]
+[Featured Image by AP Photo/Chris O’Meara]